bblanco1/PoKeDeX/README.md

 ![alt text](http://cdn.bulbagarden.net/upload/thumb/1/1b/Pokedex_logo.png/250px-Pokedex_logo.png "PoKeDeX Logo")

 This is my iteration of the infamous PoKeDeX.
-Ever since watching the show as a child, I've wanted a version of such a device as close to the show's version as possible.
+Ever since I first saw the show, I've wanted a version of such a device as close to the show's version as possible.
 Of course there were various versions that came out in toy stores, etc. but I wanted to take it one step further and try and get Ash's PoKeDeX as close to TV show, if not exactly the same.
 I wanted to integrate not only the images and the data, but the simulated UI featured in the series.

 ![alt text](http://assets4.pokemon.com/assets/cms2/img/watch-pokemon-tv/seasons/season01/season01_ep42_ss01.jpg "PoKeDex Example")